audeering/audb/_sources/quickstart.rst.txt

 For example,
-to get an idea about the emotion annotations stored in the ``emotion`` column, we can inspect the corresponding scheme:
+to get an idea about the emotion annotations stored in the ``emotion`` column, we can inspect the corresponding scheme.

 .. jupyter-execute::

     db.schemes['emotion']

-Finally, we get the actual annotations as a :class:`pandas.DataFrame`:
+Finally, we get the actual annotations as a :class:`pandas.DataFrame`.

 .. jupyter-execute::